ArpNetworking/metrics-aggregator-daemon/README.md

 ### Installation

+#### Manual
 The artifacts from the build are in *metrics-aggregator-daemon/target/appassembler* and should be copied to an appropriate directory on your application host(s).

+#### Docker
+If you use Docker, we publish a base docker image that makes it easy for you to layer configuration on top of.
+Create a Docker image based on the image arpnetworking/mad.
+Configuration files are typically located at /opt/mad/config/ with pipeline files located at /opt/mad/config/pipelines.
+In addition, you can specify CONFIG_FILE (defaults to /opt/mad/config/config.json), PARAMS (defaults to $CONFIG_FILE), LOGGING_CONFIG (defaults to "-Dlogback.configurationFile=/opt/mad/config/logback.xml"), and JAVA_OPTS (defaults to $LOGGING_CONFIG) environment variables to control startup.

 ### Execution